syncfusion-content/winui-docs/winui/Cartesian-Charts/Getting-Started.md

 ## Initialize Chart Axis

 [ChartAxis](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartAxis.html) is used to locate the data points inside the chart area.
-The [PrimaryAxis](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.SfCartesianChart.html#Syncfusion_UI_Xaml_Charts_SfCartesianChart_PrimaryAxis) and [SecondaryAxis](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.SfCartesianChart.html#Syncfusion_UI_Xaml_Charts_SfCartesianChart_SecondaryAxis) properties of the chart is used to initialize the axis for the chart.
+The [XAxes]() and [YAxes]() collection of the chart is used to initialize the axis for the chart.

 {% tabs %}